 BVES is replacing bare wire with covered conductor on the Radford 34.5 kV line.
 BVES chose to cover this line specifically, which resides in the HFTD Tier 3 area, since it has the highest wildfire risk of all of BVES's overhead facilities.
 The line is in a densely vegetated area that is difficult to patrol, due to no road access.
 The project also includes replacing the aged wood poles with fire resistant poles.
 Replacing the bare wire with covered wire will provide a high-level of effectiveness for preventing a potential ignition leading to a wildfire.
 Utilizing fire resistant poles will improve resiliency to quickly restore power to Big Bear Lake in the event the area suffers a major wildfire.
-All bare wire in the HFTD Tier 3 is to be covered by end of calendar year 2023 if permitting issues with the USFS are resolved in time to complete construction prior to the winter of 2023.
+All bare wire in the HFTD Tier 3 is to be covered by end of calendar year 2024.
+BVES received the permit for the Radford Line Replacement Project on January 3, 2024 from the USFS and expects to complete all construction by the end of 2024.2023 if permitting issues with the USFS are resolved in time to complete construction prior to the winter of 2023.